 Does it matter how I use my motorbike with short-term cover?

-Motorbike insurance providers let you choose the class of use you need for your policy, so you’ll have the following options:
+Motorbike insurance providers let you choose the class of use you need for your policy.
+So, you’ll have the following options:

-Social, domestic and pleasure: If you use your motorbike for private reasons
+Social, domestic, and pleasure: If you use your motorbike for private reasons.

-Commuting: If you commute to a single place of work on your motorbike
+Commuting: If you commute to a single place of work on your motorbike.

-Business: If you use your motorbike to commute to more than one single place of work
+Business: If you use your motorbike to commute to more than one single place of work.

 When you take out temporary motorbike cover, you’ll be able to add the following policies if they aren’t already included as standard:

-How much does short-term motorbike insurance cost?
+How much does short-term motorcycle insurance cost?

-Your cover: Due to the number of young or high risk drivers taking out third-party only cover – as it used to be the cheapest option – it has now become the most expensive policy available in most cases
+Your cover: Due to the number of young or high-risk drivers taking out third-party-only cover – as it used to be the cheapest option – it has now become the most expensive policy available in most cases.

 If you need a short-term policy to insure a motorbike, you could get a cheaper quote by trying the following:

-Increasing your voluntary excess fee tells insurers you’re less likely to claim as the cost of doing so would be higher, so in return they’ll charge less for cover
+Increasing your voluntary excess fee tells insurers you’re less likely to claim, as the cost of doing so would be higher.
+So, in return, they’ll charge less for cover.

-MoneySuperMarket don’t offer a comparison service for short-term motorbike insurance, however it’s always easier to find an affordable policy when you shop around.
+MoneySuperMarket don’t offer a comparison service for short-term motorbike insurance.
+However, it’s always easier to find an affordable policy when you shop around.